DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 <p><strong><em>Claws.</em></strong> <em>Melee Weapon Attack:</em> +6 to hit, reach 5 ft., one creature. <em>Hit:</em> 8 (2d4 + 3) slashing damage.
 Instead of dealing damage, Volenta can grapple the target (escape DC 13).</p>
 <h3>Bonus Actions</h3>
 <p><strong><em>Leap.</em></strong> Volenta moves up to her speed without provoking opportunity attacks.
 As she does, she can replace 10 feet of movement with a 10-foot high jump.</p>
-<p><strong><em>Dislocate.</em></strong> Volenta dislocates her joints, automatically escaping any nonmagical restraints, such as manacles or a creature that has it grappled.
+<p><strong><em>Dislocate.</em></strong> Volenta dislocates her joints, automatically escaping any nonmagical restraints, such as manacles or a creature that has her grappled.
 <h3>Reactions</h3>
 <p>Volenta can take up to three reactions per round, but only one per turn.
 If Volenta would lose her reactions and isn't incapacitated, she loses one reaction instead.</p>
 <p><strong><em>Spit Blood.</em></strong> In response to taking damage from a melee attack, Volenta spits a wad of blood at the attacking creature’s eyes, forcing it to make a DC 15 Dexterity saving throw.
 On a failure, the creature is blinded until the end of its next turn.</p>